chassi-os/js-software-design-patterns/README.md

 ```

 #### makeLazy
 Provides a generic lazy initialization pattern function.
 The methods of the class will act as a trigger to instantiate the class.
 This pattern is especially useful when you need objects in a wide scope but do not know when they will be used or by which instance methods to which the lazy object belongs.
 Note, methods must be instance methods when constructed; anonymous methods (arrow operators) will not be referenced.
 Static class methods are obviously spurious to an instance.
+Class instance properties will not trigger a construction of the instance; use `set` and `get` method instead.

 ```javascript
 import { makeLazy } from 'js-software-design-patterns';